IBM/cp4waiops-gitops/docs/deploy-ocp-cloudpak-with-gitops.md

 ![](images/19-appsets-cluster-provision.png)

-Because the cluster is still being provisioned and not available to deploy the CP4WAIOps demo environment yet, there is no actual App instance spawned for the demo environment.
+Because the cluster is still being provisioned and not available to deploy the Cloud Pak for Watson AIOPs demo environment yet, there is no actual App instance spawned for the demo environment.
 Usually, it takes time to complete the cluster provisioning.
 Once it's completed, the new cluster will be added to Argo CD automatically by the operator.
 You can check it by going to `Settings` > `Clusters` from Argo CD UI:

 ![](images/20-cluster-auto-added.png)